Six Things You Must Know About a Divorce in Arizona

 Requirements for Filing for Divorce in Arizona

 Residency Requirements for Divorce in Arizona

 You or your spouse must be a resident of Arizona 90 days to file for divorce in Arizona.
 You are also required to state your marriage is irretrievably broken to qualify for a divorce.

 An Arizona court may enter a divorce decree even if your spouse does not live in Arizona or has ever traveled to Arizona.

 Learn more about domicile and residency requirements to file for divorce in Arizona.

 Divorce Papers and Filing Fees

-Once you decide to file for divorce, you are required to file the correct divorce documents with the Clerk of the Court.
-The required documents include a Petition for Dissolution of Marriage, a Summons, a Preliminary Injunction, a Sensitive Data Sheet, and a Notice of Right to Convert Health Insurance.
+Once you decide to file for divorce, you are required to submit the correct divorce documents with the Clerk of the Court.
+The materials include a Petition for Dissolution of Marriage, a Summons, a Preliminary Injunction, a Sensitive Data Sheet, and a Notice of Right to Convert Health Insurance.

 You are also required to pay a filing fee of $349.00 to the Clerk of the Court.
 You may, however, apply for the court to waive your filing fee if you cannot afford to pay it.

 Once you have filed your divorce papers with the court, you must then have those divorce documents served on your spouse.
 Most people use a process server to deliver divorce papers to a spouse.